oasis-tcs/openc2-jadn/jadn-v1.1.md

 one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.

-A JADN information model is constructed from UML DataTypes, not Classes, because its purpose is to compare values for equivalence based on their information content.
-Only DataType instances can be compared by value.

 The **Resource Description Framework** [[RDF](#rdf)] includes DataTypes:

 *"RDF defines an abstract syntax (a data model) which serves to link all RDF-based languages and